What is it?

 Homecare averages $20-$90/hour.

-An expensive of this magnitude is detrimental to most retirement plans.
+An expense of this magnitude is detrimental to most retirement plans.
 Long-term care insurance provides a benefit of up to $10,000 per month.

 This allows the insured to focus in their well-being as opposed to their finances.